Learn how to deal with a large number of keys and technical restrictions in complex translation projects.

 - keys that cause issues when being managed with the phrase gem

-A best practice would be to add those keys to your blacklist and manage them in a separate language file in your application that is not processed or maintained by Phrase.
+A best practice would be to add those keys to your blocklist and manage them in a separate language file in your application that is not processed or maintained by Phrase.

-Because we know that there are some keys that cause issues when used with Phrase (especially in setups with Ruby on Rails), we add several keys to the blacklist when creating a new project, e.g
+Because we know that there are some keys that cause issues when used with Phrase (especially in setups with Ruby on Rails), we add several keys to the blocklist when creating a new project, e.g

 If you only want to exclude keys from being picked up by the in-context editor but still manage them with Phrase, you should consider the ignored keys setting.

 In some cases you might want to exclude keys only in certain languages.
 For this Phrase allows you to mark certain translations as excluded.
 A excluded translation will:

 - be excluded from export of the related language.

-- be excluded from the related language reports (Even if the content is empty it is not counted as untranslated).
+- be excluded from the related language section in the analytics tab (even if the content is empty, it is not counted as untranslated).

 - be visible but not editable in the translation editor.

-While excluding individual keys prevents them from being translated into certain languages, blacklisting prevents whole keys from being managed in Phrase.
-Please refer to the Blacklisting keys section above.
+While excluding individual keys prevents them from being translated into certain languages, blocking prevents whole keys from being managed in Phrase.
+Please refer to the Blocking keys section above.

 You have two options to exclude translations for a key:

 - exclude a single translation in a language within the translation editor.

 - exclude multiple translations in a language within the translation editor.

 - exclude multiple translations by selecting the languages when creating or editing the key.

 Phrase lets you set the number of characters a translation can contain.
 The character limit can be set under the “Advanced” tab when editing a key.
 When a maximum number of characters is defined, the character count will be displayed when editing translations for that key.